COVID-19 Pandemic Information & FAQ

 On 3/30/20 TCF Center was designated by Governor Gretchen Whitmer, State of Michigan and the Federal Emergency Management Agency (FEMA) as a temporary alternate care facility in Detroit.

 The construction was performed by the TCF Center workforce and union labor.
 The temporary alternate caresite for COVID-19 patients was opened April 9, relieving the burden on local hospitals treating patients with COVID-19.
 With guidance from FEMA and other officials, the site was designed in the most efficient way possible in order to allow the convention center to resume normal operations in the weeks ahead when this crisis eases.
+Currently the field hospital is paused and TCF Center is open for event business.

 Frequently Asked Questions